Accretion disc winds in X-ray binaries: Theoretical wind models and numerical simulations

 \section{Theoretical wind models and numerical simulations}

 Launching a wind requires a force which can overcome gravity.
-There are only three types of pressure forces which can do this, from radiation pressure, hydrodynamic pressure or magnetic pressure.
+There are only three types of forces which can do this, from radiation pressure, hydrodynamic pressure or magnetic pressure.
 Whatever the driving force, the resulting wind velocity is typically of the order of the escape velocity at the launch radius, so the observed wind velocity can be used as a tracer of this radius via $v/c\sim (R_{\rm g}/R)^{1/2}$.

 There is a broader context to understanding winds in X-ray binaries, which is that these may give us a higher signal to noise view of the winds in the supermassive black holes, where they link to AGN feedback.
 Some of the wind mechanisms described here connect quite naturally across the mass scale.
 For example, super-Eddington winds driven by radiation pressure on electrons should be similar for objects of different masses.
 Likewise, self-similar magnetic wind models are expected to scale with mass (e.g.~\citealt{Fukumura2017}).
 Conversely, if the winds differ across systems of different masses, this would point to mechanisms that depend on the specific temperature of the radiation spectrum.
 In AGN, the accretion disc peaks in the ultraviolet, perhaps enhancing line driving winds, whereas in stellar-mass systems the disc peaks at X-ray temperatures, favouring the production of thermal winds.
 Thus, understanding winds in LMXBs can also provide valuable clues for interpreting the winds in AGN.
-These are responsible for AGN feedback, controlling galaxy formation across cosmic time.

 There are several types of winds seen in AGN, but typically the fastest ones carry the most kinetic power.
 Ultra-fast outflows (UFOs) with $v \sim 0.1$–$0.3\,\mathrm{c}$, detected as X-ray winds in some AGN (e.g. PDS~456; \citealt{Reeves2009}, recently confirmed by \textit{XRISM}; \citealt{xrism_pds456}), are considered the most likely drivers of AGN feedback (e.g. \citealt{King2015a}).